quboqin/kidomo-backend/README.md

 Type Tasks: Run Task and select it.
 Choose Run 'Start All Services' from the list of tasks.

+add the item below to your host file since other services are running out of docker network, so no dns serivce 127.0.0.1 db

 # Steps for local prod

 ```bash